 When we were planning our trip I was concerned with the parking at Santa Claus Village.
 I thought it would be so crowded that it would be difficult to find parking.
 We were there on one of the busiest days of the year and we had no trouble finding a parking spot.
 The parking is free and there are plenty of places to park.

 As I mentioned in our post, Planning A Trip To Rovaniemi, if you have little ones (kids 5 and under) I would definitely recommend getting a sled.
 Like a stroller in warm destinations, a sled is a perfect way to get your little one around as you travel through Santa Claus Village.
 In addition, you will want it for all that sledding fun we mentioned!

 If you are going to Rovaniemi you will also want to check out our post on 10 Things To Do In Rovaniemi With Kids.
 In this post we cover all the other fun things to do in Rovaniemi in addition to Santa Claus Village.

 We appreciate you reading to the end of our article.
-If you have any questions about Santa Claus Village or visiting Rovaniemi we would love to help answer them.
-We will also be coming out with a Youtube video where you can see all the fun we had in Santa Claus Village.
-Be sure to sign up for our newsletter to stay updated.
+If you have any questions about Santa Claus Village activities or visiting Rovaniemi we would love to help answer them.
+Our YouTube Channel is the best avenue to leave comments and questions as we frequently check there.
+We would love to answer any questions you might have about traveling to Rovaniemi.
 Finally, if you enjoyed this article we would love for you to share it by clicking on the pin below or using our social share buttons.
 Stay Peachy!